Linus-Mussmaecher/rucola/README.md

 HTML files are automatically prepended with a `.css`-stylesheet reference if you have configured a source CSS-file, and with a MathJax-preamble if they contain LaTeX-blocks (with either `$...$` or `$$...$$`).
 Also, you can perform small-scale string replacements in math mode, for example replacing `\field` with `\mathbb` to write fields more semantically clearly.

-You can view a single HTML file from the select screen or the single-note screen, in this case it is converted just-in-time.
+You can view a single HTML file from the select screen or the display screen, in this case it is converted just-in-time.
 The file will be openend with the configured viewer (usually outside your terminal).
 Alternatively, you can also convert all in the current local environment from the select view.
 This allows you to follow links while viewing documents and is recommended.